 Blog (September 2016)

-Some of the most pressing and contentious health and insurance issues facing Georgians will be front and center during anticipated legislative study committee meetings this fall.
+Some of the most pressing and contentious health and insurance issues facing San Diego help will be front and center during anticipated legislative study committee meetings this fall.
 Study committees meet during the off-session to take a closer look into specific policy issues and develop recommendations for the upcoming legislative session.
 Check out a full listing of House and Senate study committees.
 Below is a summary of the committees GHF will be actively engaged on the advocacy and policy fronts:

 Senate Study Committee on Surprise Billing Practices (SR 974)